 Community Accountancy aims to put data about community economics into a balance sheet ... and see what are the constraining factors ... and how they can be removed so that the community progresses.

 The problems are many.
 No one silver bullet will make much of a difference on its own.
-The easily recognized problems fall into a number of groups:
+Some of the easily recognized problems include: